Al Kharaitiyat left Ras Laffan in Qatar last week and is bound for Port Qasim in Pakistan. Photo: VesselFinder.com

-Qatari LNG tanker headed to Pakistan attempts Strait of Hormuz transit
+Qatari LNG tanker sailing to Pakistan transits Strait of Hormuz

-A Qatari tanker carrying liquefied natural gas is attempting to sail through the Strait of Hormuz and is heading towards a Pakistani port, according to ship-tracking data.
+A Qatari tanker carrying liquefied natural gas appears to have transited the Strait of Hormuz on Sunday and is heading towards a Pakistani port, according to ship-tracking data.

-The Al Kharaitiyat departed from Ras Laffan in Qatar last week and is bound for Port Qasim in Pakistan, where it is expected to arrive on Monday, Vessel Finder shows.
+Al Kharaitiyat left Ras Laffan in Qatar last week, and is bound for Port Qasim in Pakistan.
+It is expected to arrive on Monday, Vessel Finder shows.
+It appeared to have crossed the waterway late on Sunday afternoon.

-If it reaches its destination, it will be the first Qatari LNG tanker to successfully transit the strait since the waterway was effectively closed after the start of the Iran war on February 28.
-Two Qatari LNG tankers, Rasheeda and Al Daayen, aborted an attempted crossing on April 6 after failing to secure clearance from Iranian authorities.
+It is the first Qatari LNG tanker to successfully transit the waterway since the Strait of Hormuz was effectively closed after the start of the Iran war on February 28.
+Two Qatari LNG tankers, Rasheeda and Al Daayen, aborted an attempted crossing on April 6 after failing to obtain clearance from Iranian authorities.
 Qatar is the world’s second-largest exporter of LNG, with Asian markets among its main buyers.

-The Al Kharaitiyat is currently sailing under the Marshall Islands flag.
+Al Kharaitiyat is sailing under the Marshall Islands flag.

 Sources told Reuters that Iran had approved the latest shipment from Qatar and Pakistan under a government-to-government deal.
 Islamabad, which has been mediating an end to the war, is struggling with an energy crisis.